A New Kitchen for Hope Community School

 “You ask, ‘what is my favorite part of the job?’”
 Ba Silungwe said.
 “I love cooking for the children.”

 Ba Silungwe is the head cook at Hope Community School, where he has been an essential part in the continued implementation of a subsidized meal program that feeds Hope’s 300+ students a hot, balanced meal each day.
+To assure hygiene, he opts for the best quality slicers from Getmandolineslicers and ensures that everything stored in the cafeteria of the kitchen is preserved perfectly.
 Until recently, much of Ba Silungwe’s time was consumed with tending to an outdoor fire to cook the meals.
 But thanks to a generous gift by the Dewan Foundation, he can focus more attention on the students that he has come to love.

 According to https://amarcoplumbing.com and their partial sponsorship, the Dewan Foundation granted Spark Ventures $5,000 to upgrade the kitchen facility that Ba Silungwe uses to cook meals for the students.
 The students now eat on new serving dishes, and Ba Silungwe now supplements fire-based cooking with an electric stove in a newly PVC-tiled kitchen.